Export Shopify Data | Types, Methods, Formats, and Apps Available

 Which is the best way to export financial data from Shopify?

-We will be slightly biased in answering this question. 😇 But let’s be honest: the native exporting as CSV functionality in Shopify is rather shallow and inconvenient for recurring data manipulations.
+The native exporting as CSV functionality in Shopify is rather shallow and inconvenient for recurring data manipulations.
 Besides, it won’t let you export much raw financial data, such as transactions, payouts, etc.

-Coupler.io will let you do this from Shopify to Google Sheets (or other destination) and get almost any record you need.
+Coupler.io will let you do this from Shopify to Google Sheets (or another destination) and get almost any record you need.
 Moreover, you can set up your importer once and automate it on the schedule you want.

 As for the apps on the Shopify store, they can do the job as well.
 However, their drawback is that most of the apps provide separate functionalities, so you’ll have to install a few apps instead of one.
 And this can be rather costly.